marcomaggi/ccsys/README.md

 adapters  for POSIX  system  functions to  convert  the error  reporting mechanism to the use of the library CCExceptions.

+The  library  targets  POSIX  systems.
+This  package  depends  on  the
+packages:  CCExceptions,  at least  version  0.8.0;  CCMemory, at  least version  0.2.1; CCStructs,  at least  version  0.1.0.
+To  run the  test
-This  package depends  on  the package  CCExceptions,  at least  version `0.8.0`.
+suite: this package  depends upon the package CCTests,  at least version 0.3.0.

-The  package makes  use of  the  GNU Autotools  and  it is  tested on  a GNU+Linux system.
+The package uses the GNU Autotools and it is tested, using Travis CI, on both Ubuntu GNU+Linux  systems and OS X systems.
+The  package relies on `pkg-config` to find the dependencies installed on the system.

 ## License